jgraettinger/blog/README.md

   and returns documents like `{"id":"johnny","numUnseenRooms":"-1"}`.

-  6) Returned documents are checked against the collection schema, they're potentially combined on `/id` (the collection key), and they're written out to the collection.
+  6) Returned documents are checked against the collection schema, they're grouped and combined on user `/id` (the collection key), and they're committed to the collection.

 Finally `userDetails` is materialized to a table:
 ```yaml